erickpaulus/text-line-segmentation/README.md

 The folders of  dataset must have a specific name.
-Each collection there must be three folders, one with the suffix `-GR` with the input images in grayscale or RGB, and others with the suffix `-GT` and `-GT-Dat`  for the ground truth.
+Each collection there must be two folders, one with the suffix `-GR` with the input images in grayscale or RGB, and others with the suffix `-GT` for the ground truth.